Skip to main content

 Note that the aromatic groups of the triplet tyrosines, Y5, Y31, and Y32 (not labeled), are coplanar with the cellulose surface.

-As mentioned above, linkers that connect the C-terminal carbohydrate-binding module (CBM) and the catalytic domain (CD) can be of different lengths and sequences and are also N- and O-glycosylated.
+As mentioned above, linkers that connect the C-terminal carbohydrate-binding module (CBM) to the catalytic domain (CD) can vary in length and sequence and are also N- and O-glycosylated.
 Figure \(\PageIndex{23}\) shows the interactions of the glycosylated linkers with the cellulose fibers.

 Figure \(\PageIndex{23}\): Molecular snapshots of TrCel7A and TrCel6A wherein the linker binds to the cellulose surface from microsecond-long MD simulations.
 Payne et al., ibid.

-These computational predictions of cellulose linkers enhancing the binding of CBMs to the cellulose surface were corroborated experimentally via binding isotherm measurements.
+These computational predictions of cellulose linkers enhancing CBM binding to the cellulose surface were corroborated experimentally via binding isotherm measurements.
 N-glycosylation and O-glycosylation are shown in blue and yellow.
-The glycans attached to the enzyme significantly enhance the binding of cellulase to the cellulose fibers.
+The glycans attached to the enzyme significantly enhance cellulase binding to cellulose fibers.
 Payne et al. Chem.
 Rev. 2015, 115, 3, 1308–1448. https://doi.org/10.1021/cr500351c Open access through Creative Commons public use license

 A pictorial view of the hydrolytic cleavage of cellobiose from cellulose fibers is shown in Figure \(\PageIndex{24}\).